spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/elastigroup-dashboard.md

 - Running On-Demand: The total number on-demand instances running in this account during the chosen timeframe.
   On-Demand Hours: The total number of hours that on-demand instances in this account have run in the chosen timeframe.
 - On-Demand Costs: The actual cost for the on-demand instances that ran in this account during the timeframe.
-- Running RIs: The total number reserved instances running in this account during the chosen timeframe.
+- Commitment Plans: The total number reserved instances/savings plans running in this account during the chosen timeframe

 ## Top Active Elastigroups